 Hyper is yet another interesting terminal emulator that is built on web technologies.
-It doesn’t provide a unique user experience, but looks quite different and offers a ton of customization options.
+It doesn’t provide a unique user experience, but it looks quite different and offers many customization options.

 It also supports installing themes and plugins to easily customize the appearance of the terminal.
 You can explore more about it in their GitHub page.

 How to install Hyper?

 Hyper is not available in the default repositories.
 However, you can find both .deb and .rpm packages available to install through their official website.

 If you’re new, read through the articles to get help using deb files and using RPM files.

 Tilda is another drop-down GTK-based terminal emulator.
 Unlike some others, it focuses on providing an integrated search bar that you can toggle and also lets you customize many things.